 If your yard is small, vole traps can be used.
-Vole traps are simply mouse traps that have been placed in the yard, particularly near where known burrow are or were.
+Vole traps are simply mouse traps that have been placed in the yard, particularly near where known burrows are or were.

 Rodent poison can also be an effective way of killing voles.
-But, when using poison, be aware of the other animals in your yard.
-Rodent poison will not only kill voles, but can kill pets, beneficial animals and even make children ill if they unintentionally handle or eat the poison laid out for voles.
+When using poison though, be aware of the other animals in your yard.
+Rodent poison will not only kill voles, but can kill pets, beneficial animals, and even make children ill if they unintentionally handle or eat the poison laid out for voles.